Electricitys/undangon-server/readme.md

     ```
     cd path/to/undangon-panel
+    corepack enable
-    npm install
+    pnpm install
     ```

 3. Start your app

     ```
-    npm run migrate # Run migrations to set up the database
+    pnpm run migrate # Run migrations to set up the database
-    npm start
+    pnpm start
     ```

 ## Testing

-Run `npm test` and all your tests in the `test/` directory will be run.
+Run `pnpm test` and all your tests in the `test/` directory will be run.

 ## Scaffolding